* Rio sticks with Yancoal over Glencore for coal mine sale

 * Yancoal tops Glencore bid with $2.69 bln offer

-* Rio CEO says Yancoal bid offers "compelling value" (Adds share price, shareholder votes, analyst, context)
+* Rio CEO says Yancoal bid offers "compelling value" (Adds Yancoal quotes, Glencore details)

 SYDNEY/LONDON, June 26 (Reuters) - Rio Tinto on Monday confirmed Yancoal Australia as the preferred buyer for its Australian Coal & Allied unit after the China-backed company added an eleventh-hour sweetener to top a rival bid from Glencore.

-"The revised offer from Yancoal of $2.69 billion offers compelling value to our shareholders," Rio Tinto Chief Executive Jean-Sebastien Jacques said in a statement.
+"The revised offer from Yancoal of $2.69 billion offers compelling value to our shareholders for our Australian thermal coal assets," Rio Tinto Chief Executive Jean-Sebastien Jacques said in a statement.

-Glencore said its bid would lapse if Rio Tinto did not declare it to be superior by June 26.
+Glencore said on Friday its offer would lapse if Rio Tinto did not declare it to be superior by June 26.

-On Monday, it declined comment on Rio Tinto's decision to stick with Yancoal.
+Glencore declined immediate comment on Rio Tinto's decision to stick with Yancoal.

-Rio Tinto said Yancoal offered a faster and more certain timetable, with the deal likely to be wrapped up during the third quarter of 2017, compared with the first half of 2018 at the earliest for the Glencore deal.
+Rio Tinto said Yancoal offered a faster and more certain timetable, with the deal likely to be wrapped up during the third quarter of 2017.

-"Yancoal continues to provide Rio Tinto with the certainty of approvals and funding required to facilitate the efficient and timely sale of the Coal & Allied assets," Yancoal Chairman Xiyong Li said in a statement.
+"Yancoal continues to provide Rio Tinto with the certainty of approvals and funding required to facilitate the efficient and timely sale of the Coal & Allied assets in support of Rio Tintos global strategic growth," Yancoal Chairman Xiyong Li said in a statement.

 Yancoal, though based in Australia, is 78 percent owned by China's Yanzhou Coal Mining Company.

-Glencore's share price rose 0.5 percent by 1325 GMT, while Rio rose 1 percent.
-(Reporting by James Regan in SYDNEY and Barbara Lewis in LONDON; Editing by Tom Hogue and Adrian Croft)
+(Reporting by James Regan in SYDNEY and Barbar Lewis in LONDON; Editing by Tom Hogue)